HowtoHow to choose and combine colors – A thorough analysis of color combinations. -Part 1

 I set out to define a set of guidelines on how to choose and combine colors.

 The main goal was to find patterns.
-Something more than the usual superficial “combine complementary colors” advice.
-To find these patterns my approach was 3-fold.
+Something more than the usual and superficial advice to “combine complementary colors” had to be out there.

 Choose and combine colors